 I'm front and center.
 It isn't because I want to be front and center, because I'm thinking, "Oooh, I have to be front and center."
 It's because that's how I am!
 I think that comes across in my interviews.

-I actually talked to John Mueller about this theory of understanding, credibility, and deliverability.
+I actually talked to John Rivers about this theory of understanding, credibility, and deliverability.
 And I explained it to him reasonably quickly.
 He went, "Yeah, makes a lot of sense."
 And I said, "So, doesn't that just make it — it's all so simple!"

 His reply, "Well, simple probably isn't the word."